ibratface/machine-learning/projects/capstone/robot_motion_planning/report.md

 ### Benchmark

-We shall use two benchmarks to set the upper and lower bounds of robot performance.

-#### Robot Performance – Best Case

-In the best case, the robot takes the shortest path using max three(3) steps per turn in both runs.
-While it is unrealistic to expect to achieve this performance, it will be useful for comparison.
+In the ideal case, the robot takes the shortest path using max three(3) steps per turn in both runs.
+The scores in this case are as follows:

 | | Maze 01 |Maze 02 | Maze 03 |
 | - | :-: | :-: | :-: |